underscoreHasan/KindaGPT/README.md

      ```

 4. **Test It Out!**
-   - Open one tab as the user and another tab as the LLM to experience the interaction.
+   - Run one instance of the client as the user and another as the LLM to experience the interaction.